Juan-Oclock/kansyl/APP_STORE_COPY.md

 HOW IT WORKS:

-1. ADD YOUR TRIAL
+1. ADD YOUR SUBSCRIPTION
 Choose a template or enter details manually.
-Set the trial length and cost.
+Set renewal dates, costs, and subscription type (trial, premium, or promo).

 2. GET SMART REMINDERS
-Receive timely notifications before your trial converts to paid.
+Receive timely notifications before renewals or trial end dates.

 3. CANCEL OR CONTINUE
 Decide what's worth keeping.
 Track your savings over time.

 4. BUILD BETTER HABITS
-See patterns in your subscription behavior.
-Make informed decisions about what services you actually use.
+See patterns in your subscription spending.
+Make informed decisions about what services you actually use and how much you're spending monthly.

 WHAT USERS ARE SAYING:
 "Finally!
-An app that actually helps me remember to cancel trials before I get charged." - Beta Tester
+An app that actually helps me keep track of all my subscriptions in one place." - Beta Tester

 "The AI receipt scanning is a game-changer.
-I just forward my confirmation emails and boom - trial added." - Beta Tester
+I just snap a photo and boom - subscription added." - Beta Tester

-"Love that it doesn't require an account.
-My data stays on my phone where it belongs." - Beta Tester
+"Clean interface and smart reminders.
+I've already saved money by canceling subscriptions I forgot about." - Beta Tester

 TRUSTED & SECURE
 • Built with Apple's latest security frameworks
-• Optional iCloud encryption for sync
+• iCloud sync keeps your data backed up
 • No third-party analytics without your permission
 • Transparent privacy policy
 • Made by an indie developer who cares about your privacy